 Given more and more marketplaces are now becoming payment facilitators (payfacs) for their sellers by embedding payments, the level of risk involved has risen exponentially.
-Becoming payfacs for their sellers, while intuitive and eminently scalable, broadens the scope for malicious attacks in several ways that can result in financial and reputational damage.
+Becoming payfacs for their sellers, while intuitive and eminently scalable, broadens the scope for malicious attacks in several ways that can result in financial and reputational damage for the marketplace.

-The cruel reality is that the more a marketplace grows, the greater the likelihood of fraud from both buyers and sellers.
-The approachability and accessibility of the model, (which are, ironically, what makes it so popular), are the very reason it’s more susceptible to fraud.
+The cruel reality is; the more a marketplace grows, the greater the likelihood of fraud from both buyersandsellers.
+The approachability and accessibility of the model, (which are, ironically, why it’s becoming so popular), are the very reason it’s more susceptible to fraud.
 But what, exactly, is the risk involved?
 For marketplaces, it’s three layers deep:

 When a customer (e.g. shopper) completes a purchase.
 This is what we know as traditional risk, where the fraudster pays for goods or services using stolen credit card details.
-You can learn more about transaction risk for platforms in this Platforms Guide.
+You can learn more about transaction risk for platforms inthis guide.

 This occurs when a new seller signs up to the platform.
 Using permutations of false information and with enough attempts, fraudsters can create real seller accounts.
-Again, check out our Platforms Guide for best practices to kickstart your onboarding strategy.
+We share our best practices to kickstart your onboarding strategyhere.

 This arises once a seller has signed up and is operating on the platform.
 And we explore its pervasive nature in the rest of this blog.